Jimmie Heuga

 Heuga died on February 8, 2010, at Boulder Community Hospital in Boulder, due to complications from multiple sclerosis, exactly 46 years after he won his Olympic medal.
-The gold medalist in that slalom race, Pepi Stiegler, was also diagnosed with MS in 1993, as was Egon Zimmerman, the gold medalist in the downhill.
+The gold medalist in that slalom race, Pepi Stiegler, was also diagnosed with MS in 1993, as was Egon Zimmermann, the gold medalist in the downhill.

 World Championship results

 From 1948 through 1980, the Winter Olympics were also the World Championships for alpine skiing.

 At the World Championships from 1954 through 1980, the combined was a "paper race" using the results of the three events (DH, GS, SL).